Author: James Cheef Wright

 Jesus Will Know IF You’re Born Again

-Jesus was explaining to Nicodemus that his knowledge of the Scriptures — even his position as a teacher in the synagogue — would not give him entrance to the kingdom of Heaven.
+Jesus was explaining to Nicodemus that his knowledge of the Scriptures — even his position as a teacher in the synagogue — would not give him entrance to the Kingdom of Heaven.
 And today, there are many modern-day Nicodemuses on both sides of the pulpit.

 Faith is not inherited from parents or guardians.
 Even if they’ve had you baptized when you were a child, that does not mean you were born again.
 Church attendance, religious activity, and the ability to quote Scriptures does not create a relationship with God.
 Tradition cannot purify the heart.
 Memorization cannot cleanse the soul.
 And outward religion cannot produce inward regeneration.

 Jesus says something in Matthew 7:23 that is bluntly unmistakable and cannot be misunderstood.
-His words strike the core of every believers faith and obedience, leaving no doubt that only those who are truly born again will enter the kingdom of God.
+His words strike the core of every believers faith and obedience, leaving no doubt that only those who are truly born again will enter the Kingdom of God.

 Jesus declares in Matthew 7:23: